The Wisconsin Newspaper Association (WNA) was established in 1853.

 Julia Hunter joined the WNA in 2014 as member services director.
-She oversees educational development, the Better Newspaper Contest, Foundation fundraising efforts and general member services.
+She directs communications, training and fundraising efforts for the WNA and the WNA Foundation.
+She also manages membership and educational development for the association.
 After graduating from the University of Southern Indiana with a bachelor’s degree in print journalism, she served in a variety of capacities—from watchdog reporter to news editor—at newspapers including the Kentucky New Era in Hopkinsville, Ky., the Press & Sun Bulletin in Binghamton, N.Y., and the Rockford Register Star in Rockford, Ill.
-Prior to joining the WNA, she served at the deputy clerk for the City of New Berlin, Wis.
+Prior to joining the WNA, she served as the deputy clerk for the City of New Berlin, Wis.

 (608) 283-7625 • firstname.lastname@example.org

 Jordan Schelling joined the WNA staff in 2018 as its membership and programming specialist.
 He oversees the annual Better Newspaper Contest, while also assisting with meeting and event planning, communications and member services.
 Schelling graduated from the University of Wisconsin-Madison with a bachelor’s degree in journalism and political science.
 He has a background in digital and sports journalism, having worked as an associate reporter for MLB.com prior to spending five years at USA TODAY NETWORK-Wisconsin.
 Based in Green Bay before moving to Madison, Schelling served as the lead producer on Green Bay Packers content for the network’s print editions and websites, including PackersNews.com and JSOnline.com